Skip to content

 Mail testing

-Because Sails already has a strong mail story, Sounding leans into it.
-When a trial boots, Sounding wraps sails.helpers.mail.send, captures the real outgoing inputs flowing through sails-hook-mail, renders a preview when a template is used, and stores the normalized result in sails.sounding.mailbox.
+Sounding captures outgoing mail during a trial by wrapping sails.helpers.mail.send, rendering a preview when a template is used, and storing the normalized result in sails.sounding.mailbox.

 • your app still uses sails.helpers.mail.send